Jamie Burnett: Career

 Burnett made his mark in the 1997 German Open by reaching the quarter finals and equalled his best run the following year in the 1998 Grand Prix.
 In a 1997–98 season dominated by Stephen Hendry, Burnett claimed two victories over the world number one as well as recorded victories over Stephen Lee and Mark Williams.
 He made his first appearance in the final stages of the World Championship in 1996, when he led Terry Griffiths 5–0 and 9–5 before losing 9–10 in Griffiths' last victory in the World Championship.
 In the deciding frame Burnett potted the brown which would have left Griffiths requiring snookers, only for the cue ball to go in-off into the middle pocket, which allowed Griffiths to pot the four remaining colours for victory.
 Burnett's second appearance did not come until 2009, equalling Barry Pinches' record for the longest gap between Crucible appearances.

 During the qualifying stages of the 2004 UK Championship, he was the first player to complete a break of over 147 in a professional match, playing against Leo Fernandez.
 After being awarded a free ball Burnett took the brown as an extra red, then a brown, then added 15 reds and 12 blacks, two pinks and a blue.
 He then potted the colours to complete a 148 break.
 He afterwards commented "I didn't really know how to react afterwards.
 At first I thought it was no big deal, but then I realised I'd made history."
+Burnett's 148 held the record for the highest break in professional snooker history until Ronnie O'Sullivan made a break of 153 at the 2026 World Open.

 Burnett qualified for the 2008 UK Championship, losing 3–9 to his practice partner Stephen Maguire in the first round.
 Bookmakers ceased taking bets on the exact scoreline after a surge of bets for that result.
 In frame 12 Burnett had a chance to make the scoreline 4–8, missing a straightforward final black by so much that BBC analyst John Parrott suggested that an amateur player would be unhappy.
 The BBC's Clive Everton commented that the circumstances of the final two frames merited investigation.
 Everton said in commentary "An independent inquiry should be conducted by snooker people with knowledge to appreciate the relative difficulty of shots.
 The last two frames should be studied particularly closely."